 Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Year 3/4 To understand how children can protect themselves from online identity theft.
 Understand that information put online leaves a digital footprint or trail and that this can aid identity theft.
 To Identify the risks and benefits of installing software including apps.
 To understand that copying the work of others and presenting it as their own is called 'plagiarism' and to consider the consequences of plagiarism.
 To identify appropriate behaviour when participating or contributing to collaborative online projects for learning.
 To identify the positive and negative influences of technology on health and the environment.
 To understand the importance of balancing game and screen time with other parts of their lives.
 To learn the language of Logo.
-To input simple instructions on Logo.
+To input simple instructions on.
+Logo.
 To know what the different instructions are in Logo and how to type them.
 To use Logo to create letters.
 To use the Repeat function in Logo to create shapes.
 To use the Build feature in Logo.
 To review coding vocabulary.
 To use a sketch or storyboard to represent a program design and algorithm.
 To use the design to create a program.
 To introduce the If/else statement and use it in a program.
 To create a variable.
-To create a variable.
-To create a flowchart design for a program with an if/else statement To create a program which responds to the If/else command, using the value of the variable.
+To explore a flowchart design for a program with an if/else statement To create a program which responds to the If/else command, using the value of the variable.
 To create a program with a character that repeats actions.
 To use the Repeat Until command to make characters repeat actions.
 To make timers and counting machines using variables to print a new number to the screen every second.
-To explore how 2Code can be used to investigate control by creating a simulation.
-To know what decomposition and abstraction are in computer science.
+To explore how 2Code can be used to investigate control by creating a simulatiom.
 To take a real-life situation, decompose it and think about the level of abstraction.
 To design a decomposed To explore how font size and style can affect the impact of a text.
 To use a simulated scenario to produce a news report.
 To use a simulated scenario to write for a community campaign.
 To locate information on the search results page.
 To use search effectively to find out information.
 To assess whether an information source is true and reliable.
 To discuss what makes a good animated film or cartoon and what their favourites are.
 To learn how animations are created by hand.
 To find out how 2Animate can be created in a similar way using the computer.
 Children have put together a simple animation using paper to create a flick book.
 Children have an understanding of animation 'frames'.
 Children have made a simple animation using 2Animate.
-To learn about onion skinning in animation.
+To learn about onion skinning in animations.
 To add backgrounds and sounds to animations.
 Children know what the Onion Skin tool does in animation.
 Children can use the Onion Skin tool to create an animated image.
 Children can use backgrounds and sounds to make more complex and imaginative animations.
 To be introduced to stop motion animation.
-To share animation on the class display board and by blogging.
+To be introduced to stop motion animation.